-1. The refrigerator water filter you drink from
+1. The water filter from which you drink daily.

-If you frequently use the water on your fridge, it’s recommended to replace the filter about every 6 months or sooner when that little red light comes on (most new refrigerators let you know when the filter needs to be replaced).
-If you don’t use it often, then you may be able to push it to an entire year before replacing.
+If you frequently use the water on your fridge, it’s recommended to replace the filter about every 6 months or sooner if the little red light comes on.
+Luckily, most new refrigerators let you know when the filter needs to be replaced.
+You may be able to get away with changing it just once a year if you don’t use it often.

-Hip Tip: 2 different ways to properly sanitize your sponge:
+Here are 2 ways to properly sanitize your sponge:

 - Put it in a bowl of warm water and microwave it for about 60 seconds.
 Wring and let dry.